 Almost everyone has heard of the dreaded phrase “Midlife Crisis”.
 The average woman experiences one at the age of 44.
 The two most common female reasons for a midlife crisis are that their children are suddenly gone and that their lifestyle changes enable more opportunities.
-It could also be cause by menopause.
-In this “Midlife Crisis Series” we are going to explore the different ways that therapy can help during this new life chapter.
+It could also be caused by menopause.
+In this “Midlife Crisis Series,” we are going to explore the different ways that therapy can help during this new life chapter.
 Last week, we discussed the cost of a midlife crisis.
 And we compared the average impulse buys to the cost of therapy.
 This week, we want to go a bit more in-depth.
 And discuss the ways that therapy reveals opportunity in the midst of a midlife crisis.

 Are You Going Through a Midlife Crisis?

 Research consistently confirms that people in their 40s and 50s are the least happy age group around.
-Are you a forty or fifty something?
+Are you a forty or fifty-something?
 Do you often feel unhappy, irritable, “stuck”, or even depressed?
 Well, good news first, you are not alone.
 A number of our clients belong to this age group.
 And the range of problems/issues brought up can be summed up as a “midlife crisis”.